-Especially if you use shampoo for humans (which I advice you NOT to do), this will strip the natural oils from your guinea pigs’ coat and will make their skin dry, which will do more harm than good.
-This might create an allergic reaction and will expose them to even more bacterial or fungal infections on their skin as this layer of oil will take a couple of days to a few weeks to regenerate.
+Especially if you use shampoo for humans (which I advise you NOT to do), this will strip the natural oils from your guinea pigs’ coat and will make their skin dry, which will do more harm than good.

-There are several illnesses that will require you to bathe your pet guinea pigs often like when your pets are infested with lice, mites, fleas, or if they have fungal infections like ringworm.
 However, follow the vet’s instructions carefully on how often you should bathe your pets, what particular shampoo to use on their coat, and what to look out for while bathing them.
-Diarrhea can also make its bum filthy so just wash this part only.
+Diarrhea can also make guinea pig’s bum filthy, so just wash that part only.

 If your pet is only dirty on one spot like its bum, wiping it clean with a towel or just washing that part is enough.
-In case its whole body’s fur is highly felted then you can consider taking it to a full bath.
+In case its whole body’s fur is highly felted then you can consider giving it a full bath.

 You would want your pet to look and smell its best during pet shows, so you need to bathe your pet before taking it to the show.